shift7-ch/katta-docs/SETUP_KATTA_SERVER.md

 ==================

 > [!NOTE]
-> This document describes how to setup Katta server integration with a storage provider (MinIO or AWS, static or STS).
+> This document describes how to setup Katta Server integration with a storage provider, covering:
+> * Storage providers: MinIO and AWS
+> * Mode: Static and STS.
+>
+> See [README.md](README.md) for an overview.

 MinIO
 -----